How Do You Have A Successful Manufacturing Business That Sells Directly To The Consumer Online?

 How will you sell 100 units in a month, and what do you need to do to make that happen?

-Have a place where customers can come and shop.
-Websites need to be user-friendly in a language users will understand.
+You need to have a place where customers can come and shop.
+Additionaly, websites need to be user-friendly in a language users will understand.

 I’m not talking about English or Spanish.